xoaiPro235/xoaiPro235/README.md

 - 👋 Hi, I’m @xoaiPro235
-- 👀 I’m interested in MLops
+- 👀 I’m interested in Devops
 - 🌱 I’m currently learning Mathmetic and Computer Science

 - 📫 How to reach me: maivanluc.it@gmail.com